top of page

 • Inflammation (which can contribute to pain)

-• Diminished cognitive function, causing poor memory recall and alertness
+• Diminished cognitive function, causing poor memory recall, brain fog and feeling less alert

-Sleep plays such a vital role in our physical and psychological well-being.
-Just one night of poor sleep can affect memory, judgement, eating patterns and mood and interfere with our normal circadian cycle of sleep.
+A good quality sleep plays such a vital role in our physical and emotional well-being.
+Just one night of poor sleep can affect memory, judgement, eating patterns (who goes for a sugary lift or a cup of coffee when they are tired?) and mood.
+That one poor night of sleep It may also interfere with our normal circadian sleep cycle (which is our body's sleep & wake cycle over a 24 hour period.)

 The sleep cycle pattern